rizinorg/rz-pm/docs/packages.md

 # Packages

-Packages are additions to the `r2` software.
+Packages are additions to the `rizin` software.
-A package can consist in a set of source files that have to be built against the current `r2` installation, or in pre-built binaries.
+A package can consist in a set of source files that have to be built against the current `rizin` installation, or in pre-built binaries.

 ## Plugin file